Roma Tearne

 Roma Tearne (née Chrysostom; born 1954) is a Sri Lankan-born artist and writer living and working in England.
 Her debut novel, Mosquito, was shortlisted for the 2007 Costa Book Awards first Novel prize (formerly the Whitbread Prize).

 Early life and education

-Tearne moved to South London in 1964 with her Sinhalese mother and Tamil father when she was ten years old.
+Tearne moved to South London in 1964 with her Sinhalese mother and Tamil father at the age of ten.

-Tearne attended the St Pauls College of Education, 1972 to 1975 and Ruskin School of Drawing and Fine Art, Oxford, (2000-2001) and earned an MA.
+From 2000-2001, Tearne attended the Ruskin School of Drawing and Fine Art in Oxford, where she graduated with a Master of Arts degree.

 Career

 She was Leverhulme Artist in Residence at the Ashmolean Museum, Oxford in 2002–2003, then Artist in Residence at Modern Art Oxford in 2004.
 In October 2005 she started a three-year post-doctoral AHRC fellowship at Oxford Brookes University.

 Art and film

 Tearne has exhibited at the Royal Academy of Arts, London.
 In a 1998 review of her work in Modern Painter, J.B.
 Bullen described Tearne's work as, "light is simultaneously everywhere and nowhere in these powerful paintings."

 Tearne directed and shot five short films, including, Letter from Urbino, which was screened at the National Gallery, London, in 2012 as part of the launch of her novel The Road to Urbino.